Axis ship-watching activities in the Gibraltar area: Operation Bodden

 Conceptual schematic of a bolometer.
 Power, P, from an incident signal is absorbed and heats up a thermal mass with heat capacity, C and temperature, T. The thermal mass is connected to a reservoir of constant temperature through a link with thermal conductance, G. The temperature increase is ΔT = P/G and is measured with a resistive thermometer, allowing the determination of P. The intrinsic thermal time constant is τ = C/G.

-In late 1941, construction began on buildings to house German equipment which would allow ships to be tracked using infrared and other short-wave apparatus at nine sites on the northern shore of the Strait of Gibraltar and five on its southern shore in Operation (Unternehmen) Bodden.
+In late 1941, construction began on buildings to house German equipment that would allow ships to be tracked using infrared and other short-wave apparatuses at nine sites on the northern shore of the Strait of Gibraltar and five on its southern shore in Operation (Unternehmen) Bodden.
 (Bodden are strips of seawater and lagoons separating Baltic islands from the German mainland.)
 The main device used was the bolometer, which could to detect heat rising from nearby vessels; the first of these installations beginning operations in February 1942.
 Following approval from Franco the next month, the network was active by mid-April 1942.
 Thanks to Ultra intelligence gained from Abwehr radio messages, the British were able to monitor the installation of the new equipment and consider responses to it.

 Kim Philby of MI6 kept watch on Abwehr operations and consulted R. V. Jones, the Assistant Director of Intelligence (Science) at the Air Ministry.
 Jones inferred that Bodden was a plot to install an "infra-red burglar alarm" to count ships into and out of the Mediterranean.
 It appeared that there would be three parallel infra-red searchlight barrages, just west of Perejil Island, shining north towards Algeciras.
 The strait there was about 10 mi across and Jones thought that the method could be unreliable because of twinkling just above the sea.
 A bigger infra-red detector with a longer range was to be set up near Algeciras pointing south to detect hot spots on ships such as funnels.
 If the devices became operational, the Navy would have to lag ship funnels or send decoys back and forth.